-In October of 2023, the Company used \$408.9 million of the net proceeds from the Senior Secured Term Loan due 2029 and the private placement to prepay the Senior Secured Term Loan due 2026, inclusive of the outstanding principal amount, \$0.8 million in accrued interest and \$8.0 million as a prepayment premium.
-In connection with the prepayment, the Company recorded a loss from early extinguishment of debt of \$13.9 million in the Company's Consolidated Statements of Operations.
+In October 2023, the Company used \$408.9 million of the net proceeds from the Senior Secured Term Loan due 2029 and the private placement to prepay the Senior Secured Term Loan due 2026, inclusive of the outstanding principal amount, \$0.8 million in accrued interest and \$8.0 million as a prepayment premium.
+In connection with the prepayment, the Company recorded a loss from early extinguishment of debt of \$13.9 million in the Company's Consolidated Statements of Operations for the year ended December 31, 2023.